Genetic history of the Indigenous peoples of the Americas: Autosomal DNA

 A review article published in the Nature journal in 2021, which summarized the results of previous genomic studies, similarly concluded that all Indigenous Americans descended from the movement of people from Northeast Asia into the Americas.
 These Ancestral Americans, once south of the continental ice sheets, spread and expanded rapidly, and branched into multiple groups, which later gave rise to the major subgroups of Indigenous American populations.
-The study also dismissed the existence of a hypothetical distinct non-Indigenous American population (suggested to have been related to Indigenous Australians and Papuans), sometimes called "Paleoamerican".
-The authors explained that these previous claims were based on a misinterpreted genetic echo, which was revealed to represent early East-Eurasian gene flow (close but distinct to the 40,000 BCE old Tianyuan lineage) into Aboriginal Australians and Papuans.
+The study also dismissed the existence, inferred from craniometric data, of a hypothetical distinct non-Indigenous American population (suggested to have been related to Indigenous Australians and Papuans), sometimes called "Paleoamerican".
+However, the possibility of other sources contributing to the genetic makeup of Indigenous Americans is not dismissed and are speculated to exist as 'genetic ghosts'.